swiftlang/swift-evolution/proposals/0526-deadline.md

 has been already written the developer already has handled the cases of cancellation without a given reason; this will continue to be the case.

+Note: For now the `Reason` type is restricted to known simple enumeration values without any associated values.
+This is due to the unknown impacts of what that type of size increase to tasks would entail.
+Any future proposals to modify that would require research to determine specific impact.

 To aid in the population of cancellation errors, new APIs will be added.
 These will all be cases where a task or child task is cancelled and a CancellationError would normally be created.